COSC3020/detecting-cycles-LukeHoese/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+The worst-case big $\Theta$ complexity of my implementation is $\Theta$(V + E). this is because the loop in our hasCycles function iterates over every vertex in the graph, $\Theta$(V).
+That loop calls the depthfirstsearch function for every vertex, which iterates over every neighbor/edge of that vertex, which after being called with every vertex is every edge in the graph $\Theta$(E).